xiaohw7/cgmoi/README.md

       * While running task Cg, mass and CG coordinates can be read straight off the output on the Serial monitor.
 Refer to "Calculations" section below for x and y axis.
 Coordinates are in mm.

-      * User can send '14' to switch to mode 2 and measure MOI of satellite.
+      * User can send '14' to switch to mode MOI and measure MOI of satellite.

-      * User can send '16' to switch to mode 3 and to rotate top plate.
+      * User can send '16' to switch to mode ROTATE and to rotate top plate.

-7. Mode 2: user intends on measuring MOI of satellite
+7. Mode MOI: user intends on measuring MOI of satellite

       * Linear actuators must be fully retracted.
-Send '10' while in mode 1 to fully retract linear actuators.
+Send '10' while in mode CG to fully retract linear actuators.

-      * Ensure screw securing removeable shaft (shown above) is secured, send '14' to switch from mode 1 to mode 2.
+      * Ensure screw securing removeable shaft (shown above) is secured, send '14' to switch from mode CG to mode MOI.

-      * Mode 2 uses 'stepper' instance of AccelStepper class to control stepper motor.
+      * Mode MOI uses 'stepper' instance of AccelStepper class to control stepper motor.

       * Gyro and Motor tasks will run simultaneously and angular acceleration values can be read from serial monitor.
 Motor will spin back and forth to allow gyro to measure acceleration values.
 Once measurement process is finished, average acceleration will be displayed on serial monitor along with "Finish recording" message.
 User has 15 seconds to mount/dismount satellite before recording process starts again.

       * User should record down angular acceleration values with and without satellite mounted.
 Refer to "Calculations" section for the equations to obtain MOI.

-      * While running mode 2, user can also send '15' to switch to mode 1 and return to reading values from load cells.
+      * While running mode MOI, user can also send '15' to switch to mode CG and return to reading values from load cells.

-      * While running mode 2, user can send '16' to switch to mode 3 to rotate top plate.
+      * While running mode MOI, user can send '16' to switch to mode ROTATE to rotate top plate.

-8. Mode 3: user intends to rotate top plate
+8. Mode ROTATE: user intends to rotate top plate

       * Linear actuators must be fully retracted.
-Send '10' while in mode 1 to fully retract linear actuators.
+Send '10' while in mode CG to fully retract linear actuators.

-      * Ensure screw securing removeable shaft (shown above) is secured, send '16' to switch from mode 1 to mode 3.
+      * Ensure screw securing removeable shaft (shown above) is secured, send '16' to switch from mode CG to mode ROTATE.

       * User can input number of steps user wishes stepper motor to turn.

-      * Mode 3 uses 'rotate' instance of the AccelStepper class.
+      * Mode ROTATE uses 'rotate' instance of the AccelStepper class.
 A separate instance from the one used in mode 2.
-Hence when user first uploads `cgmoi2.ino`, mode 3 regards the position of the stepper motor at that instant as 0 (origin).
+Hence when user first uploads `cgmoi2.ino`, mode ROTATE regards the position of the stepper motor at that instant as 0 (origin).
 User can instruct stepper motor to rotate to a specific position that is a certain number of steps away from the origin.
 Positive steps are in the clockwise direction from origin while negative steps are in the counter clockwise direction from origin.

       * Note that location of origin stays the same the whole time while using the code until Arduino is refreshed.
 Therefore if user inputs 3000 (motor rotates 3000 steps in clockwise direction from origin) and then inputs 1000, motor would subsequently rotate 2000 steps in the counter clockwise direction and stop at the position that is 1000 steps clockwise from the origin.

-      * If user uses mode 3 to rotate to 3000 steps clockwise, and then proceeds to use mode 2, mode 2 will alter the position of the stepper motor but mode 3 will still think it is at 3000 steps clockwise.
-Hence if user then goes back to mode 3 and inputs 0, motor will rotate 3000 steps counter clockwise.
+      * If user uses mode ROTATE to rotate to 3000 steps clockwise, and then proceeds to use mode MOI, mode MOI will alter the position of the stepper motor but mode ROTATE will still think it is at 3000 steps clockwise.
+Hence if user then goes back to mode ROTATE and inputs 0, motor will rotate 3000 steps counter clockwise.

       * ***Ensure serial monitor is set to 'No line ending'.***

-      * While running mode 3, user can send '15' to switch to mode 1 and return to reading values from load cells.
+      * While running mode ROTATE, user can send '15' to switch to mode CG and return to reading values from load cells.

-      * While running mode 3, user can send '14' to switch to mode 2 and measure MOI of satellite.
+      * While running mode ROTATE, user can send '14' to switch to mode MOI and measure MOI of satellite.

 Below is an illustration of how to navigate between the three modes: